- Rene Febles, Inspector General

-- Rene Febles, Deputy Inspector General for Investigations & Special Projects
+- Rafael “Rico” Medina, Deputy Inspector General for Investigations

-- Joseph W. Wilson III, Deputy Inspector General for Audits
+- David Gallagher, Deputy Inspector General for Audits & Evaluations

 - Michael Mobbs, Counsel to the Inspector General

-Michael H. Mobbs is the Counsel to the Inspector General of the Washington Metropolitan Area Transit Authority.
+Michael H. Mobbs serves as the Counsel to the Inspector General of the Washington Metropolitan Area Transit Authority.

 Before joining OIG, Mr. Mobbs served more than a decade as General Counsel to Inspectors General at the Department of State, Department of Homeland Security, and the Special Inspector General for Iraq Reconstruction.